 Engage with your employees to seek their input and feedback

-Research shows that policies that outline the benefits and opportunities your company provides to its employees help to improve team morale, employee retention and overall job satisfaction.
-When employers engage with their employees to get their input to developing policies and procedures, they experience far greater understanding and adherence.
+Research shows that policies that outline the benefits and opportunities your business provides to its employees help to improve team morale, employee retention and overall job satisfaction.
+When employers engage with their employees to get their input to developing policies, they experience far greater understanding and adherence.
 This is certainly the case with policies that are tailored to business needs.

 Pet-friendly offices are an example of employee lead policy, with more businesses now recognising the potential animals have in boosting morale and productivity.
 Pets are proven to promote a positive mood, relieve stress and can even improve physical health.

-Best-practice policies and procedures ensure a shared understanding and protect your business as a result of complying with legislation, including the OHS legislation and National Employment Standards (NES) and any applicable Modern Award.
+Best-practice policies ensure a shared understanding and protect your business as a result of complying with legislation, including the OHS legislation and National Employment Standards (NES) and any applicable Modern Award.

-Policies and procedures provide employees with an understanding of expected behavioural and performance standards while providing rules and guidelines for decision-making and consistency across organisational operations.
+Policies provide employees with an understanding of expected behavioural and performance standards while providing rules and guidelines for decision-making and consistency across organisational operations.

-The importance of workplace policies and procedures cannot be overstated.
+The importance of workplace policies cannot be overstated.
 Without them, your business is exposed.